Insurance Claims Are All We Do.

 One key differentiation in these insurance claim cases is between water damage and flood damage.
 A typical homeowner’s insurance policy will specifically dictate that water which causes damage to a home prior to coming into contact with the ground is not to be considered flood water.
 If the damage is in fact considered to be as a direct result of flood water, you should then consult your flood insurance policy.
 Flood damage can be appropriately defined as damage directly caused by water that has previously been on the ground.
 Certain areas in the United States are more prone to flooding than others and may require a flood insurance policy to be purchased.

-At the first sign of water damage, it is important to initiate any feasible emergency mitigations possible to your property.
+At the first sign of water damage, it is important to initiate any feasible emergency mitigation possible to your property.
 Consider exercising your option of hiring your own private expert to evaluate your water damage claim.
 Water or flood damage can leave homes vulnerable to even further damage, resulting in things such as weakened walls, doors, windows, appliances and other types of structural damage.
 If theft, explosions, or fire, etc. occur as a result of water damage, these subsequent damages may be covered by your homeowner’s insurance even if the initial disaster is not.

 Additional problems to be aware of that can come as a result of water damage, are mold and decay.